top of page

 Static Stretching:

-• A method of stretching that elongates soft tissues just past the point of tissue resistance and then held in the lengthened position with a sustained stretch force over a period of time.
-Best done for cool downs and to increase muscle length in tight tissues.
+• A method of stretching that elongates soft tissues just past the point of tissue resistance and then held in the lengthened position with a sustained stretch force over a period of time, usually 15-60 seconds.
+Best done after activity to cool the body down and to increase muscle length in tight tissues.
+This also helps the body to decrease heart rate and aid in returning the body to homeostasis.

 Dynamic Stretching: